 If the oil level is constantly above normal and excess oil has not been added to the crankcase, consult with an authorized Detroit Diesel service outlet for the cause.
 Fuel or coolant dilution of lubricating oil can result in serious engine damage.

-Before adding lubricating oil, refer to the How to Select Lubricating Oil section in this guide.
+Before adding lubricating oil, refer to section "How to Select Lubricating Oil" in this guide.

 Lubricating Oil Filter: - The oil filter is a cartridge style element and is located on the front right side of the engine.
-See Figure 28.
+See Figure 26.
 If followed correctly, an oil filter change can be performed quickly with minimal oil cleanup.
+Refer to section "How to Replace the Lube Oil and Filter" in this guide.

-Figure 28 Lubricating Oil filter
+Figure 26 Lubricating Oil Filter